-Chuck McClelland is the Treasurer for HART and has mentored some of our clients in the past.
+Chuck has served both as President and Treasurer for Elk Grove HART and has mentored some of our clients in the past.
 Chuck is currently a tennis coach for Franklin HS.
 He is also actively working with his wife Susan to build a School Garden at Foulks Ranch Elementary School.
 Chuck is a minority owner for Vandelay Industries, an Information Technology Support company based in Sacramento, CA. Chuck previously was a National Account Executive at Apple, Inc, a General Manager in Sacramento for GE IT Solutions, and a Regional Manager for Intergraph.
 He was enlisted in the US Air Force, and received a Bachelor of Science degree in Electronics Management from Southern Illinois University.

 Debbie grew up in Iowa and graduated with a Social Work and Psychology degree from St. Benedict's College in Minnesota.
 She served as the Chief of Staff to three different legislators in the California State Legislature in Sacramento before leaving to raise her newly adopted baby girl.
 During her 12 years volunteering at the food bank she noticed an alarming increase in homelessness after the housing crash.
 She and Frank Lucia founded HART with the goal of helping to get the homeless back on their feet.
 She says it is the most rewarding job she has ever had.